 Students enjoy all of the technological advantages of a modern classroom.
 We connect students with resources around the world to give them the most up-to-date information.
 Teachers integrate technology into their daily activities to help students find interactive ways to connect concepts and work closely with their peers.

 The education doesn’t stop when the bell rings.
-Educating today’s learner also means providing experiences outside of the classroom.
+Educating today’s learners also means providing experiences outside of the classroom.
 We’ve visited over 33 countries, and by graduation, nearly 100% of our student body has traveled abroad or participated in service opportunities out well outside of the New Bern or ENC communities.

 From the very beginning, The Epiphany School of Global Studies set out to be a school that prepared our students for life in the 21st century, emphasizing many key skills like: